IanFinlayson/exploring-cs/chapter06.md

 ------------------------------------------------------------------------

-We\'ve talked about how to use if statements to check if user input is valid.
+We've talked about how to use if statements to check if user input is valid.
 For instance, this program will check if the user enters a negative number for their age: